abudrionis/icdcoder/README.md

 #### Testing only

+**(iii)** `-test_file`    	Filepath to csv file used for testing.
+The file needs to follow the structure specified in the section How to prepare dataset used for fine-tuning.

+Evaluate an entire by entering

+`python3 BERT_coder.py -test_file [filepath to data]`

+For example

+`python3 BERT_coder.py -test_file /Volumes/secretUSB/test_data.csv`

-**(iii)** `-test`    	Use argument if you want to predict the ICD
+          `-test_text`    	Discharge summary to predict ICD codes for.'
-                	codes of an unseen discharge summary

-Predict the ICD codes of a single discharge summary already trained (fine-tuned) model by entering
+Predict the ICD codes of a single discharge summary already trained model by entering

+`python3 BERT_coder.py -test_text [discharge summary]`

+For example:

-`python3 BERT_coder.py -test`
+`python3 BERT_coder.py -test_text [patient med crohns sjukdom utskriven]`

-Nothing more than the argument itself is specified.
-After entering the line above, you will be asked to enter the discharge summary you want to predict the ICD codes for.

 ### Customize run using the optional arguments